 - Beavis And Butthead: Beavis used a pregnancy test when he thought he was getting pregnant in "Pregnant Pause".
 Being the idiot he is, he believed that he was when he said "it turned yellow".

-- Rugrats: In "Angelica's Worst Nightmare," Drew and Charlotte think that the latter is pregnant again after taking at home pregnancy test that turns blue if the user's pregnant—however, the results turn out to be a false positive, and Charlotte's revealed to not be pregnant after having an official test done by a doctornote .
+- Rugrats: In "Angelica's Worst Nightmare," Charlotte's initially assumed to be pregnant again after she takes an at-home pregnancy test that Charlotte claims turns blue if the user's pregnant.
+However, the results were apparently a false positive, because after having an official pregnancy test done by her doctor, it turns out that Charlotte's not actually pregnantnote .

 - The Simpsons